Choosing a First Course

 ASTR 102 satisfies the laboratory requirement.

+The Astronomy Laboratory must be taken in conjunction with ASTR 100 or 101.
 The weekly hands-on astronomy laboratory introduces visual observing and astronomical imaging, including both historical (visual, film astrophotography, darkroom) and modern (electronic imaging) equipment and techniques.

 ASTR 103 The Story of Mars (FYS)

 First Year Seminars from past years include:

 ASTR 104/PHIL 104 Stars and the Sages: Philosophy and the Cosmos

 The quintessential transdisiplinary introduction to a liberal arts education.
 Satisfies Epistemology requirement.

 ASTR 107 Extrasolar Planet Research with Laboratory